 One important thing when being in Vietnam is enjoying its fantastic cuisine.
 Vietnamese food is a favourite staple of my bf’s and mine diet, so we turned that trip into our little pho mission!
 Out of hundreds of pho spots, we picked wisely and can certainly recommend these places: Quán Pho Thìn (see map here) and Pho 10 Ly Quoc Su (see map here).

-However we had our fair share of spring rolls, fruit shakes and fine-dining too 😉 (like at the elegant Sofitel Metropole)
+However we had our fair share of spring rolls, fruit shakes and fine-dining too 😉 (in this case at the elegant Sofitel Metropole)

 I hope I was able to give a little intro and feel about Vietnam’s charming capital 🙂 Our short stay in Hanoi has been a blast, and I’m thanking my friends Stefan and Katya for hosting us ❤️